 Early Years Research

 Take Art Early Years uses the lessons learned in projects to inform future work.
-You can see the full reports here.
+You can download the full reports here.

-This is a project which seeks to develop a new role and a new conception for the arts in early years – that of a resident, lead creative practitioner working across and within the organisations serving both the arts and young children and their families.
-The aim of the research is to explore and develop the role by employing systematic processes that seek to understand the issues, priorities, challenges and rewards that characterise the role.
+This project sought to develop a new role and a new conception for the arts in Early Years – that of a resident, lead creative practitioner working across and within the organisations serving both the arts and young children and their families.
+The aim of the research was to explore and develop the role by employing systematic processes that sought to understand the issues, priorities, challenges and rewards that characterise the role.

-You can read the final Little Big Bang project report here.
+Download the final Little Big Bang project report below.

 An exciting collaboration between Somerset Arts Promoters and Somerset’s Early Years professionals.
 The pilot research project took place in four ‘hubs’ between February and March 2008.
 These were:

 Taunton at the Brewhouse with the Circles Children’s Centre,

 Frome at the Merlin with the Key Children’s Centre,

 Bridgwater at the Bridgwater Arts Centre with the Victoria Park Children’s Centre,